Lead Piranha

 That missed revenue adds up fast.
 A single residential plumbing job averages $350 to $1,200, so losing even a few calls a week can cost your business $3,000 or more every month.
 The frustrating part is those people wanted to hire you.
 They just couldn't wait.

 Most plumbing businesses lose between 40% and 60% of incoming leads before anyone ever picks up a wrench.
 According to a 2025 ServiceTitan industry report, the average home service company misses 27% of inbound calls during business hours.
 After hours?
 That number climbs above 60%.
+Las Vegas runs even harder on after-hours volume because the city's tourism economy keeps Strip-adjacent properties, hospitality clients, and short-term rentals generating plumbing emergencies around the clock.

 And it gets worse when you layer in the leads coming from Google Ads, your website contact form, Facebook messages, and Yelp.
 Each one lands in a different inbox.
 Nobody's tracking which leads got followed up on and which fell through the cracks.
 Most plumbing companies don't have a follow-up problem.
 They have a systems problem.